alwaysdata/documentation/content/sites/configure-apache/index.en.md

 {{< fig "images/admin-panel_apache.en.png" "Administration interface: configure Apache" >}}

 All of the modifications made in the *Apache global directives* field will impact the `$HOME/admin/config/apache/sites.conf` file.
 Apache error logs are available in file `$HOME/admin/logs/apache/apache.log`.
+An extract of these logs is presented in the administration’s interface (Logs - 📄).

 Apache serves PHP, Static Files and Custom Apache websites.